kubewarden/rfc/rfc/0026-unified-admission-controller-chart.md

    ```
 3. **Install the unified chart**: this creates CRDs, the controller, and the
    controller's defaults applier provisions the default PolicyServer and
-   recommended policies on leader election:
+   recommended policies once the ConfigMap is detected:
    ```sh
    helm install <release-name> kubewarden/kubewarden-admission-controller -n <namespace>
    ```
 4. **Restore user policies**: once the default PolicyServer is ready, re-apply
    all backed-up resources.
 The default PolicyServer and recommended policies
    will be recreated by the controller's applier, so it is safe to restore
-   everything — the applier will overwrite them on the next tick with the
+   everything — the applier will overwrite them on the next reconciliation with the
    correct ownership labels:
    ```sh
    kubectl apply -f policyservers-backup.yaml